There is a function which allows the import and the export of metadata, but why would it be important?

 - Login and choose the corresponding project, then go to 'My Data' and click on 'Other options'.
-Here, select 'Export Metadata'.Here, you can select the title of the file, type and ID row.
-These rows are the most basic ones, and could be organized by Gender, Handedness, Age at scan, Gray Matter volume or whatever the chosen data contains.
+Here, select 'Export Metadata'.Here, you can include up to 3 different header rows: title, type and ID.
+These rows can be organized, for example, as Gender, Handedness, Gray Matter volume or any other metadata field included in project.

-It is really important to know in which subject which session ID you want to upload or exchange.
-To create a new metadata subject or to create a new Session in an existing subject, use the following form: 'subjectname/sessionID'.
+It is really important to know in which subject which session ID you want to upload or modify.
+To create a new metadata subject or to create a new Session in an existing subject, use the following format: 'subjectname/sessionID'.

 Be aware that the import metadata will overwrite the old one which has the same name as the new one.
 Old ones are accessible from the history but the system will use the new imported metadata.